ivankatalenic/tcp-chat-server/readme.md

-# tcp-server

-## Simple TCP-based chat server for UTF-8 encoded text messages that supports multiple clients.
+## Simple chat server that supports multiple clients.

 ### Protocol for communicating with the server is as follows:
 1. Establish a TCP connection with the server.